ABOUT PLYWOOD

 Panel & Plywood

-One side of the plywood sheet is known as the “face” which is normally the side which would be seen in most applications and is generally the superior side.
-The other side is known as the “back” and is generally not as appealing and maybe rough.
-You can purchase plywood that has two goods sides for those applications where both sides of the sheet will be visible.
+One side of the plywood sheet is known as the “face,” which is usually the side seen in most applications and is generally of superior quality.
+The other side is known as the “back” and may be rougher or less appealing.
+However, you can also purchase plywood with two good sides for applications where both sides will be visible.

 General Information